5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 Check the error logs at /var/log/nginx/error.log if you use Nginx.
 Apache would be roughly the same.

+### I have started the tracker but the UI shows "tracker offline"

+The UI comminucates with the tracker via PostgreSQL.
+If this problem occurs it means there is something going wrong with PostgreSQL:

+* Check if all the tables exist in the correct database `whatsspy`.
+* Make sure the connecting database user has rights to read/write/delete in any of these tables.
+* Make sure the PDO is working.

 ### Error Reporting

 The application does not proper report errors.
 This needs to be done in an update.